How to step through complex formulas using Evaluate

 Each time you click the Evaluate button, Excel will solve the underlined part of the formula and show you the result.

-Here's the same worksheet I showed you earlier, when we talked about debugging formulas using the F9 key.
-The Age column contains a formula that calculates age from Birthdate, and the Status column uses the IF function to label each person in the list as as either an Adult or Minor.
+Here's the same worksheet we looked at in a previous video when we talked about debugging formulas using the F9 key.
+The Age column contains a formula that calculates age from Birthdate, and the Status column uses the IF function to label each person in the list as either an Adult or Minor.

 Let's use the Evaluate feature to see how these formulas work.